 Growing Indoors vs. Outdoors

 There are benefits to both of these growing methods, but when it comes purely to stealth, indoor growing is the way to go.
+Indoors you can completely control smell and sound, plus your plants are out of view.
 Outdoor growing has one potentially major problem that indoor growers are pretty much safe against…people wandering by!
 Many outdoor growers have been busted by nosy neighbors, city/utility workers, or just bad weather(floods have revealed hidden outdoor grows, for example).
-If you can grow indoors, you’ll make yourself that much safer!
+If you can grow indoors, you’ll make yourself that much harder to find!

 When buying any kind of electrical device, look up reviews on the product to make sure it runs quietly.
 A low-quality exhaust fan or air pump will cause people to be suspicious since they make lots of noise and typically run all day and night.

 Exhaust fans and air pumps of especially low quality can raise even more suspicion by vibrating.
 This can make your grow noticeable through multiple walls!

 - Use stealthy devices known to be quiet - it often helps to get quality equipment

 - Don't get a fan that's way too powerful for your space, as bigger fans are more noisy

 - Install your exhaust fan inside your tent instead of outside, and try to hang it from something as opposed to letting it sit on something.
 I have my fan hanging from the inside of my tent (which you can easily do with rope ratchets, large zip ties or even bungee cord).